 In the general discussion, the pre-determined program is to accomplish the planning goals.
 In other words, the plan is today’s projection for tomorrow’s activities.
 Extensive planning in all aspects of the business.

-An entrepreneur has to decide on what to do, how to do it, when to do it, where to do it, who to do, and so on.
+An entrepreneur has to decide on what to do, how to do it when to do it, where to do it, who to do it, and so on.

 The importance of the plan lies in the fact that it ensures the smooth and effective completion and management of a business venture.
 The absence of planning creates confusion which, in turn, affects the smooth performance of the work.